Skip to main content

 Each validator sends the timeout message to all other validators, utilizing all-to-all communication.

 Timeout messages are utilized in other BFT protocols.
 In MonadBFT, timeout messages include the sender's tip - additional information about their view of the world which will be utilized in MonadBFT to recover gracefully from the timeout.
+For fast recovery, the timeout message contains the validator's highest QC, if it is of equal or higher view than the view of the local tip.

 Timeout Certificate (TC)